Tearsheet

 AI Analysis | Feedback

-Capricor Therapeutics (NASDAQ: CAPR) is poised for significant future revenue growth over the next 2-3 years, driven primarily by the potential commercialization of its lead product candidate, Deramiocel (CAP-1002), for Duchenne Muscular Dystrophy (DMD), alongside the advancement of its innovative exosome platform.
+Capricor Therapeutics (NASDAQ: CAPR) is poised for significant future revenue growth over the next 2-3 years, primarily driven by the potential commercialization of its lead product candidate, Deramiocel (CAP-1002), for Duchenne muscular dystrophy (DMD).

 Here are the key expected drivers of future revenue growth: